bereft of, at, by, in or without?

 Being bereft of his life's reserved wealth, the conditioned soul loses all enthusiasm.

-bereft of politics, they do not have the skills to deal with politics and politicians.
+Bereft of politics, they do not have the skills to deal with politics and politicians.

-bereft of life they rested in peace, if we hadn't been attempting to walk they would've been pushing up the daisies.
+Bereft of life they rested in peace, if we hadn't been attempting to walk they would've been pushing up the daisies.

-bereft of comforts of old certainties, we found ourselves standing on the threshold of modernity like a clean slate.
+Bereft of comforts of old certainties, we found ourselves standing on the threshold of modernity like a clean slate.

 And they delivered, writing books that even when bereft of any message or ideology, simply delighted and entertained.

-bereft of their God-given fundamental rights they may get them only at the pleasure of host or occupying governments.
+Bereft of their God-given fundamental rights they may get them only at the pleasure of host or occupying governments.

-In 1% of cases "bereft at" is used
+In 1% of cases bereft at is used

 I understand that the Palestinians are bereft at his loss - although I despised him.